HomeSite Map

 November 4th, 1964 was the date the stereo mix was made in the control room of EMI Studio Two by George Martin, Norman Smith and 2nd engineer Mike Stone, but without The Beatles being there.
 Ringo's squeaky drum pedal can be heard pretty well in the left channel of this mix, while the fade out comes a full nine seconds earlier than on the mono mix

-The Beatles touched on "Words Of Love" once more on January 23rd, 1969 at Apple Studios in London during their rehearsals for what eventually became the "Let It Be" album and film.
+The Beatles touched on "Words Of Love" once more on January 23rd, 1969 in the basement studio of their Apple building on 3 Savile Row in London during their rehearsals for what eventually became the "Let It Be" album and film.
 This rendition, which occured directly after they rehearsed the song "Get Back" a total of 43 times, was never officially released to the public.

 Song Structure and Style